entur/otp-data/README.md

 1. Add a new row in the [cases.txt](cases.txt)
 2. Use https://geojson.io/ to create a GEOJSON to use for filtering OSM data.
-Put the geojson file in the `osm/geojson` directory.
+Put the geojson file in the `geojson` directory.
 Give a descriptive name.
 If no GoeJson file is provided, the setup script will generate a link to the _norway-latest.osm.pbf_ in the target directory.
 3. The `src/main/config.kt` contains the configuration for the download locations.
 GTFS is not supported, but should be easy to add.